eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Subsequently, during each presentation of attributes:

-1. The Relying Party Instance prepares a request for some attributes to the Wallet Unit and includes its Relying Party Instance certificate in the request, plus all intermediate certificates up to (but excluding) the trust anchor.
+1. The Relying Party Instance prepares a request for some attributes to the Wallet Unit and includes its Relying Party Instance access certificate in the request, plus all intermediate certificates up to (but excluding) the trust anchor.

 2. The Relying Party Instance signs some data in the attribute request using its private key.

 3. The Relying Party Instance sends the request to the Wallet Unit.

-4. The Wallet Unit checks the authenticity of the request by verifying the signature over the request using the public key in the Relying Party Instance certificate.
+4. The Wallet Unit checks the authenticity of the request by verifying the signature over the request using the public key in the Relying Party Instance access certificate.

-5. The Wallet Unit checks the authenticity of the Relying Party by validating the Relying Party Instance certificate and all intermediate certificates included in the request.
+5. The Wallet Unit checks the authenticity of the Relying Party by validating the Relying Party Instance access certificate and all intermediate certificates included in the request.
 For validating the last intermediate certificate, the Wallet Unit uses the trust anchor it obtained from the Trusted List.

 6. The Wallet Unit validates that none of the certificates in the trust chain have been revoked.
-This includes the Relying Party Instance certificate as well as all other certificates in the trust chain, including the trust anchor itself if applicable.
+This includes the Relying Party Instance access certificate as well as all other certificates in the trust chain, including the trust anchor itself if applicable.

 7. The Wallet Unit continues by requesting the User for approval.